ModanwalPriti06/Node.js-Express.js-Notes/README.md

 -  Event Loop: It constantly checks if the call stack is empty and pushes queued callbacks for execution.

 ## Single-threaded
+- A single-threaded system means that it uses only one thread to execute tasks at a time.
+A thread is the smallest unit of execution in a process, and in a single-threaded model, tasks are executed sequentially on a single main thread.

 ## Non-blocking I/O
+-

 # Types of Modules in Node.js